sickcodes/Docker-OSX/README.md

 ### Requirements

-- 20GB disk space for bare minimum installation
+- 20GB+++ disk space for bare minimum installation (50GB if using Xcode)
 - virtualization should be enabled in your BIOS settings
-- a kvm-capable host
+- a x86_64 kvm-capable host
 - at least 50 GBs for `:auto` (half for the base image, half for your runtime image

 ### TODO